 At Community’s Torquay 2017 conference, delegates voted overwhelmingly for the union to pursue a campaign around mental health in the workplace.
-Here you can see updates about the campaign.
+Although its time as a priority campaign has ended, mental health is still an important issue for us.
+We will continue to change minds and change lives for members suffering in silence across the UK.

 Over the next two years, Community will make mental health the focus of a priority campaign throughout the union.
 The move comes as government promises of more action on mental health fail to materialise.